Military Science Course Offerings

 MILS 201 Basic Leadership and Management 1

-Familiarizes students with leadership traits, analysis and styles, effective communication, introduction to problem solving and the Army troop-leading procedures, principles of warfare, the Army value system and terrorism awareness.
-Students have an option to participate in a survival field training exercise that includes activities such as rappelling from a 60-foot tower, land navigation and marksmanship training.
+Familiarizes students with leadership traits, analysis and styles, effective communication, introduction to problem solving and the Army troop leading procedures, principles of warfare, the Army value system and terrorism awareness.
+Students have the option to participate in a survival field training exercise that includes activities such as rappelling from a 60-foot tower, land navigation and marksmanship training.
 Leadership laboratory required.
 Physical fitness session optional.